 A tense psychological drama set in Dublin, Ireland, but which could be updated for a North American setting.

 ‘Following his release from prison, a young man must attend mandatory anger management classes led by a charismatic American psychologist with whom he shares a past, the dark nature of which is slowly revealed as our protagonist finds himself drifting once more towards criminal activity.’

 “On the Count of Three”

-A script that harks back to the detective crime capers of old, with a stylistic, charming touch; I like to think of it as Raymond Chandler meets The Coen Brothers meets Wes Anderson.
+A script that repackages the private detective films of the old days with a charming, idiosyncratic touch; I like to think of it as Raymond Chandler meets The Coens meets Wes Anderson.

 ‘A lovable but morally questionable private investigator who’s struggling to make ends meet is tasked with tracking down a failed writer, leading him into a world of danger, drama, dogs, and Edith Piaf covers.’

 “Let’s Talk About Sex”

 A romantic comedy in the Woody Allen mould; this playful script is a study on relationships, romance, and eccentric individuals.